Multilevel regression with poststratification: Limitations and extensions

 Both the "multilevel regression" and "poststratification" ideas of MRP can be generalized.
 Multilevel regression can be replaced by nonparametric regression or regularized prediction, and poststratification can be generalized to allow for non-census variables, i.e. poststratification totals that are estimated rather than being known.
+Ghitza and Gelman (2013) extended MRP by allowing structured interactions between demographic and geographic variables — for instance age-by-state or ethnicity-by-state varying coefficients with their own multilevel priors — capturing heterogeneity in behaviour across subgroups that a purely additive specification would miss.
+For ordinal covariates such as age, education, or income, structured priors such as random walks or Gaussian processes over category indices further improve estimation by encoding the natural ordering of these variables rather than treating categories as exchangeable.